tarsemtweedl/GitHub-GraphQL-API-Example/README.md

 # IssueReader

+On September 14, 2016, GitHub announced a preview of their new GraphQL API.
+[Read our recap of the news here!](https://medium.com/apollo-stack/the-new-github-graphql-api-811b005d1b6e#.jicbo4wzl).

-A small app to demonstrate how to load and paginate some issues from a repo, and their comments, using GitHub's GraphQL API, with Apollo Client.
+This is a small app to demonstrate how to load and paginate some issues and comments from a repository, using [Apollo Client with React Native](http://dev.apollodata.com/react/).

 ### Running

-1. Copy `config.default.js` into `config.js` and add your username and password (please send a PR to add better login!)
+1. Copy `config.default.js` into a file called `config.js`, and replace `xxx` with your username and password
-2. `npm install`
+2. Install dependencies with `npm install`
-3. `react-native run-ios`
+3. Make sure you have [React Native installed](https://facebook.github.io/react-native/docs/getting-started.html), then type `react-native run-ios` and wait for the iOS simulator to open

-### Features
+### Current features

-1. Sending login token to GitHub API
+1. Sending a login token to GitHub API by attaching an `Authorization` header to the request
-2. Navigating between two views and loading different queries
+2. Navigating between two views and loading different queries, with caching built into Apollo Client
-3. Infinite scroll pagination
+3. Infinite scroll pagination using the GraphQL connections

 ### Screenshot

-Here's the issues page and the comments for one of the issues:
+The UI is pretty basic, with only the default styling.
+The first page is the list of issues for the Apollo Client repository, and if you tap you can see the comments for that issue on the second page.
+As you scroll down, the app eventually loads all of the issues and comments.

 <img src="screenshot.png" width="300" />
 <img src="screenshot2.png" width="300" />

 ### Contributing

-Help us make the app better!
+Help make the app better!
 Some ideas:

 1. Add real login, ideally with OAuth
 2. Add markdown rendering for comments